nmshd/documentation/_docs_integrate/01-integrate-scenarios.md

 ## Messages

-Explore how to send messages through Enmeshed for simple and secure communication.
+Explore how to send messages through enmeshed for simple and secure communication.

 ## Programming